joinpursuit/Pursuit-Core-iOS-Post-Requests-with-Airtable/README.md

 # Lab

-Using this project as your base, add the following two VCs
+Using this project as your base, add the following two VCs.
+Note: the project will not compile because it does not have a `Secrets.swift`.
+Add one with your own secrets.

 ## 1. Clients list